-Back along the coast Vistahermosa, Las Redes, La Andreita, Fuentebravia, Rota, Jardin de la Almadraba, Barriada de Aguadulce, Urbanisation La Ballena, Costa Ballena, Las Tres Piedras, Chipiona, La Jara, Villa Horacia, Club de Campo and Sanlucar de Barrameda which is a small town flanked by the flanked by the Guadalquivir estuary.
+Back along the coast Vistahermosa, Las Redes, La Andreita, Fuentebravia, Rota, Jardin de la Almadraba, Barriada de Aguadulce, Urbanisation La Ballena, Costa Ballena, Las Tres Piedras, Chipiona, La Jara, Villa Horacia, Club de Campo and Sanlucar de Barrameda which is a small town flanked by the Guadalquivir estuary.

 From here you can get a ferry across to the Donana national park.
 Stop here for the famous Manzanilla wine.
 The estuary continues far inland all the way to the famous Spanish city of Seville (Sevilla).
 Seville is the flamenco capital of Spain and has many famous monuments.

 The Parque Nacional de Donana is Europe’s largest national park protected by a UNESCO agreement.
 A wetland area it contains several rare animal species, notably the elusive Iberian Lynx and the Spanish imperial eagle.
 There are many deer, wild boar, badgers, otters and birds including vultures and eagles.